minkphp/phpunit-mink/docs/remote-code-coverage.rst

 ^^^^^^^^^^^^^^^
 This is machine, where PHPUnit tests are being executed.

-By default the ``baseUrl`` setting from browser configuration is used as the "remote code coverage information url".
-However if a need exists to set alternative url on per-test basis, then place following code in the ``setUp`` method of the test case class, that extends ``BrowserTestCase`` class:
+Following code needs to be placed in the ``setUp`` method of the test case class (that extends ``BrowserTestCase`` class) to enable remote coverage information collection:

 .. code-block:: php